-PHAST is participatory approach that has a ultimate goal to improve the health and living conditions of the poor.
+PHAST is a participatory approach that has an ultimate goal to improve the health and living conditions of the poor.
 PHAST uses visual tools and techniques to stimulate the participation of community members in promotion of improved hygiene and sanitation.
-Through the improvement of people understanding of water –sanitation and hygiene –health relationships, PHAST enhances permanent changes in hygiene behaviour and community involvement.
-The understanding and involvement of community members form a sound basis for sustainable community management of water sanitation facilities, in terms of operation and maintenance
+Through the improvement of people understanding of water, sanitation and hygiene health relationships, PHAST enhances permanent changes in hygiene behavior and community involvement.
+The understanding and involvement of community members form a sound basis for sustainable community management of water sanitation facilities, in terms of operation and maintenance.

 Who can benefit from this course?

 This course is designed for management and field staff of community based organizations (CBOs),Non-Governmental Organizations (NGOs), UN Agencies; and development partners.
 Public Health Officers, Health managers and Community Health workers who want to improve the impact on the ground and develop sustainable sanitation interventions.
 Head teachers and teachers in charge of health clubs or WASH clubs.